SomeDevHere/ruffle/web/README.md

 Additionally, many privacy related browsers or extensions will disable WebGL by default.
 For this reason, we include a fallback using [the canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

+This fork was created to run on browsers without WebAssembly and to allow sites with a [Content Security Policy](https://github.com/WebAssembly/content-security-policy/issues/7) that blocks WebAssembly to work.
 ## Building from source

 ### Requirements